nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 ### Scope of testing

-Tests for modules SHOULD be be designed to be able to execute within the nf-core/modules GitHub repository CI with example test data.
+Tests for modules SHOULD be designed to be able to execute within the nf-core/modules GitHub repository CI with example test data.

-Tests for modules MUST at a minimum run on the GitHub repository CI with a stub test that replicates the generation of (empty) output files.
+Tests for modules MUST at a minimum run on the GitHub repository CI with a stub test that replicates the generation of (empty) output files and a `versions` file.

 Tests for modules do not necessarily need to be able to execute 'standalone', i.e., do not necessarily need to be able to be run outside the nf-core/modules repository (for example, they don't need to be executable within a pipeline repository)